 (d) On arrival members must report to the appropriate site Marshals for pitching instructions.

-(e) Caravans and tents must be pitched in positions indicated by site Marshals so as to allow not less than twenty feet minimum spacing between units.
-Pup tents (used by children) continue to be allowed to be placed alongside the parents caravan unit and should be considered as part of the unit (tent and vehicle) must not be randomly sited between caravans but must be placed either on the end of rows of caravans or in their own separate but adjacent rows.
+(e) Caravans and tents must be pitched in Positions indicated by site Marshals so as to allow not less than twenty feet minimum spacing between units.
+See 20ft Rule 3 Guide on page 9.
+Pup tents (used by children) continue to be allowed to be placed alongside the parents caravan unit and should be considered as part of the unit for spacing purposes.
+Tents used as a member’s main unit (tent and vehicle) must not be randomly sited between caravans but must be placed either on the end of rows of caravans or in their own separate but adjacent rows.

 (f) Sites must be kept clear of spare equipment and nothing other than waste water and fresh water receptacles or gas cylinders must be stored under caravans or around tents.
 Sites must be left clean and tidy on the striking of tents and the removal of caravans from sites.

 (g) Properly constructed toilet tents may be erected on sites.